Xingyixzhang/CSharp-Learning/Delegates and Events/README.md

 {
 	public int Hours { get; set; }
 	public WorkType WorkType { get; set; }

+	public WorkPerformedEventArgs(int hours, WorkType workType){
+		Hours = hours;
+		WorkType = workType;
 	}
+}

 // To use the custom EventArgs class, the delegate must reference the class in its signature: public delegate void WorkPerformedHandler(object sender, WorkPerformedEventArgs e);

 /*
-	Since .NET includes a generic EventHandler<T> class, it can be used instead of a custom delegate:
+	Since .NET includes a generic EventHandler<T> class, it can be used instead of a custom delegate.
 	The above code may be deleted when we use the generic feature of .NET EventHandler:
+	(Choose when you only need the event without needing the delegate stand on its own.)
 */
 public event EventHandler<WorkPerformedEventArgs> WorkPerformed; // Compiler will generate the delegate

+// To Raise the event:
+protected virtual void OnWorkPerformed(int hours, WorkType workType){
+        // When not using the generic feature:
+        WorkPerformedHandler del = WorkPerformed as WorkPerformedHandler;
+	// When using the generic feature:
+	WorkPerformedHandler del = WorkPerformed as EventHandler<WorkPerformedEventArgs>;

+        if (del != null){
+            del(this, new WorkPerformedEventArgs(hours, workType));       // Raise Event
+        }
+}
 ```
+***
+## 2. Handling Events
+### Instantiating delegates and Handling events

+### Delegate Inference

+### Using Anonymous Methods